Sonic Colors: Ultimate

 - Godot is now credited.

-- The development tools that were accidentally left in the game were removed.
+- The development tools that were accidentally left in the game are removed.

-A Switch-exclusive version of the update released on September 14, 2021; this version fixes the epileptic lights that would occur when exiting a level and entering another (also known as "Unlimited Colors").
+- Fixes the epileptic lights that would occur when exiting a level and entering another (also known as "Unlimited Colors") in the Nintendo Switch version.

-- Sonic Colors: Ultimate uses a mix of Godot 3 and the original game's coding/Hedgehog Engine, but, originally, there was no mention of Godot anywhere (the game supposedly runs on the "Blind Squirrel Engine", which may or may not be a violation of Godot's license agreement).
-Blind Squirrel acknowledged this and added Godot into the credits with the release of the 1.0.4 patch.
+- Sonic Colors: Ultimate uses a mix of Godot 3 and the original game's coding/Hedgehog Engine, but originally there was no mention of Godot anywhere (the game supposedly runs on the "Blind Squirrel Engine", which may or may not be a violation of Godot's license agreement).
+Blind Squirrel acknowledged this and added Godot into the credits with the release of the v1.0.4 patch.